 Some pregnant women develop swelling that goes farther up the leg.
 They may have an inch or more of swelling in the calves and thighs.
 The pressure on the smaller blood vessels in the legs causes telangiectasia, better known as spider veins.
 Women who don't have varicose veins may develop them, and women who already have varicose veins will see them getting larger.

 A study published in the Journal of Lymphatic Research and Biology found that pregnant women who have problems with the veins in the legs before pregnancy will almost always have worse problems with the veins in their legs during pregnancy.
 Women who have never had vein problems before tend to develop them during pregnancy.
 Also, women who have been pregnant more than twice are more likely to develop varicose veins in their legs that persist after the baby is born.

 While vein problems during pregnancy are common, they are not inevitable.
 However, pregnancy compression socks can help!

-Graduated compression is the secret in pregnancy compression socks
+Graduated compression is the secret in comfortable pregnancy compression socks

 Compression socks help a woman's body overcome the force of gravity and the effects of added weight during pregnancy.

 Most pregnant women are healthy enough that their bodies don't have any difficulty sending oxygen-rich, nutrient-carrying blood right down to the tips of their toes through the arteries in their legs.

 The problem in pregnancy arises because there isn't a corresponding pump for forcing deoxygenated, nutrient-depleted blood back to the hearts and lungs through the veins.